 David’s cheeks turned a slight shade of red.
 “It’s not like that, dad.”

 “What?
 It is and you know it,” his dad continued.
 “Maybe you should’ve promised to tell her how you feel if you got all A’s.
 Might’ve given you the courage to finally tell Hailey the truth.”

 Hailey Carman was David’s childhood, and best, friend and they had ended up spending all of their school years together.
-However, as she wanted to become an actress, they had ended up deciding to go to different universities, meaning that it would be more difficult for them to see one another.
+However, as she wanted to become an actress, they ended up deciding to go to different universities, meaning it'd be more difficult to see one another.

 “Great.
-Then, I’ll make the booking for six tonight then,” his mum said.
+Then, I’ll make the booking for six tonight then."